-Figure 6 shows how many people attended each of the public meetings (excluding USACE staff).
-The average number of meeting attendees was 16.4.
+Figure 6 is a chart that shows how many people attended each of the public meetings (excluding USACE staff).
+The average number of meeting attendees was 16.
 The meeting in Salem had the highest number of attendees (22) and the meeting in Portland had the lowest (12).
 Meeting attendees provided meaningful input to USACE through discussions with staff at themed poster board stations and the WVS map.